siriusctrl/UniPublic/COMP90083-Computational Modelling and Simulation/Week1.md

   - A subset of model (specific type of model)
     - Focusing on specific aspect of a model, specifically, the behaviour.
 - Computational model
-  - We design and implementation as a computer-based simulation to store and implement its behaviour.
+  - We design the implementation as a computer-based simulation to store and implement its behaviour.
+  - Is a model that takes certain input values, manipulates those inputs in an algorithmic way, and generates outputs.